 - A cumulative GPA of 3.0 or greater

 - A major GPA of 3.0 or greater

-European Union Center staff, working in consultation with the undergraduate adviser of the student’s BA department, will determine if a student is in good academic standing and has made sufficient progress towards their undergraduate degree.
+The European Union Center graduate adviser, working in consultation with the undergraduate adviser of the student’s BA department, will determine if a student is in good academic standing and has made sufficient progress towards their undergraduate degree.
 An application essay will also be required before admittance.

-Requirements for this degree program are identical to those for the stand-alone BA and for the stand-alone MAEUS.
+Requirements for this degree program are identical to those for the stand-alone BA and for the stand-alone M.A. in EU Studies.
 This program does not alter any credit-based requirements for any existing degree.
-Students must have at least 120 hours of credit for their undergraduate BA program.
-And students will need at least 36 hours of credit for their MAEUS.
+Students must have at least 120 credit hours for their undergraduate BA program.
+Students must also have at least 36 credit hours for their M.A. in EU Studies.

 The 5-Year BA/MA requirements for the European Union Center are:

 - Students must take EURO 501 and 502

 - Students must meet a language requirement by demonstrating proficiency in a language of the European Union (not English), at the third-year level.
 7 of these third-year, or advanced, languages can be used in completing the MA hours requirement